MONEI/monei-python-sdk/README.md

 python -m pytest --cov=Monei
 ```

-The test configuration is defined in `pytest.ini` and includes settings for test discovery, coverage reporting, and custom markers.
+The test configuration is defined in `pyproject.toml` under the `[tool.pytest.ini_options]` section and includes settings for test discovery, coverage reporting, and custom markers.